roserbatlleroca/mira/README.md

 ```
 pip3 install torch torchvision torchaudio

-# note that you can also install pytorch by following the official instruction (https://pytorch.org/get-started/locally/)
+# note that you can also install pytorch by following the official instructions (https://pytorch.org/get-started/locally/)
 ```

 **... and download corresponding models**